This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Time after time, I heard, “Don’t you wash those dirty hands in my kitchen sink!
 I don’t want doggy hands in my sink!”

 When I became a mom, I began to kind of understand–doggy and really dirty [like dirt digging] hands, especially if there were dishes in the sink, are best cleaned in the bathroom.
 Likewise, it’s probably best, if little people too short to reach the sink make that trip down the hall to the bathroom.

-Recently, M2, who isn’t tall enough anyway to be using the kitchen sink to wash his hands, was up there.
+Recently, Twin B, who isn’t tall enough anyway to be using the kitchen sink to wash his hands, was up there.
 I mean up there…on the counter…”washing” those 4-year-old little hands.

 I came in on the tail end of that episode, but here’s what I saw….
 M2, somewhat dangling on the side of the counter, was leaning over the sink and a huge, watery mess was all around the sink.
 When I asked what he was doing, he assured me he was just washing his hands.
 The dish detergent was not in its spot; the dish drainer was askew; the sprayer was pulled out at least half way, and water was all around.
 Oh, and he was wet from his head to his belly.